harvester/docs/docs/install/pxe-boot-install.md

 This assumes the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-create`.

 !!! note
-    If there are multiple network interfaces on the installing machine, the user can use `ip=<interface>:dhcp` to specify the booting interface (e.g., `ip=eth1:dhcp`).
+    If you have multiple network interfaces,
+    you can leverage dracut's `ip=` parameter to specify the booting interface and any other network configurations that dracut supports (e.g., `ip=eth1:dhcp`) See [`man dracut.cmdline`](https://man7.org/linux/man-pages/man7/dracut.cmdline.7.html) for more information.

+    Use `ip=` parameter to designate the booting interface only, as we only support **one single `ip=` parameter**.

 ### JOIN Mode

 !!! warning
     **Security Risks**: The configuration file below contains credentials which should be kept secret.
 Please do not make the configuration file publicly accessible.

 Create a [Harvester configuration file](./harvester-configuration.md) called `config-join.yaml` for `JOIN` mode.
 Modify the values as needed: